 14. Margaery Tyrell from Game of Thrones

 Margaery will do whatever it takes to become the queen, as do many other women in the GoT/ASoIaF universe.
 However, she does so in a way different than the other women.
-In her society, women are traded in marriage like livestock.
+In her society, women are traded in a marriage like livestock.
 At the start of Season 1, no women are in complete power.
 Margaery works with this by marrying influential men – again and again, until she becomes the queen.

 Some women like tall men.
 Some like short men.
 Some like hairy men.
 Some like bald men.
 Gentle men, rough men, ugly men, pretty men, pretty girls.
 Most women don’t know what they like until they’ve tried it.
 And, sadly, so many of us get to try so little before we’re old and gray.